Master-Data-Management-and-Curation/Scientific-Programming-Environment/lectures/02-ssh.md

 **Exercise:**

 - Run with `-vvv` to see detailed logs of the SSH process.
-- Generate a new key pair, try connecting, and observe what happens if the server doesn’t know your public key.
+- Generate a new key pair, try connecting using the wrong key, and observe what happens if the server doesn’t know your public key.
-- Copy your key to a different location and connect using `-i`.
+- Copy your correct key to a different location and connect using `-i`.
+- Change the permission of your key and try to connect to Orfeo.

 ---